Mirza Asadullah Khan (Ghalib)-27-12-1797(Agra) To 15-02-1869 (Delhi)

 (Ghalib exclaims that he is jealous of himself.)

-Seeing the condition of mine, the people of the world call me fire-worshipper,
+Seeing the condition of mine, the people of the world call me fire-worshiper,

-The intention with which fire-worshippers worship fire in that same relish and order I remain hot-headed in hearing spark-scattering sighs.
+The intention with which fire-worshipers worship fire in that same relish and order I remain hot-headed in hearing spark-scattering sighs.

 (Ghalib's references to other religions are very sympathetic.)